Skip to main content

 What is PERS?

-The Oregon Public Employees Retirement System (PERS) was established in 1946 as a retirement benefit for public employees in Oregon (i.e., people who work for Oregon state, county, or city government).
-About 900 state agencies, public schools, community colleges, and local governments (cities, counties, and special districts) participate in PERS, which covers about 95% of public employees in Oregon — more than 390,000 people.
+The Oregon Public Employees Retirement System (PERS) was established in 1946 as a retirement benefit for public employees in Oregon (i.e., people who work for Oregon state, county, or city governments).
+More than 900 state agencies, public schools, community colleges, and local governments (cities, counties, and special districts) participate in PERS, which covers about 95% of public employees in Oregon — more than 420,000 people.

-The system gives PERS retirees a pension and an extra investment account called an Individual Account Program (IAP) account.
-The pension provides monthly payments for life, and the IAP provides disbursements until it is spent.
-For both programs, retirees have the option to take their benefits as a lump sum and save it however they choose.
+The system gives PERS retirees a pension and an Individual Account Program (IAP) account.
+The pension provides monthly payments for life, and the IAP provides payments until the account balance reaches zero.
+For both programs, retirees have options for how they want to receive their benefits.

-To read definitions of any of the terms used on this webpage, refer to the employer reporting quick reference, “Glossary.”
+To read definitions of any of the terms used on this webpage, refer to the employers’ Glossary quick-reference guide.

 Watch the video “How Does PERS Work?” to understand how these entities work together to manage PERS.

-PERS is divided into three pension plans: Tier One, Tier Two (both detailed in Oregon Revised Statute Chapter 238) and the Oregon Public Service Retirement Plan (OPSRP) (detailed in ORS Chapter 238A).
+PERS is divided into three pension programs: Tier One, Tier Two (both detailed in Oregon Revised Statute (ORS) Chapter 238), and the Oregon Public Service Retirement Plan (OPSRP) (detailed in ORS Chapter 238A).
 Tier One and Tier Two are both closed to new members; all new employees are eligible to become members of OPSRP.

-The plan a member is in is determined by their hire date.
+The program a member is in is determined by their hire date.

-Whichever plan a member is in, they remain in that plan unless they lose membership or withdraw from PERS.
-Even if they retire and then return to work for a PERS-participating employer, they stay in their original plan.
-If an employee moves to a different PERS-participating employer, they remain in their plan and continue to build their benefits.
+A member remains in their program unless they lose membership or withdraw from PERS.
+Even if they retire and then return to work for a PERS-participating employer, they stay in their original program.
+If an employee moves to a different PERS-participating employer, they remain in their program and continue to build their benefits.

 Tier One

 Tier One is the oldest and most generous PERS plan.
-Tier One retirees receive a pension, IAP, a member account, and a variable account (optional).
+Tier One retirees receive a pension, an IAP, and a member account.
+Some members also have a variable account (optional).
 Tier One retirees generally earn more benefits than Tier Two or OPSRP (see the Benefit Component Comparisons Chart).

 Tier Two

 Tier Two was created by the Oregon Legislature to be less costly for employers than the Tier One plan.
-However, over time, it didn’t reduce costs enough.
-The high cost of Tier One/Tier Two benefits means employers pay a higher contribution rate for their Tier One and Tier Two employees than their OPSRP employees.
+However, over time, it did not reduce costs enough.
+Employers continue to pay a higher contribution rate for their Tier One and Tier Two employees than their OPSRP employees.

-In 2003, the Oregon Legislature gave PERS a major overhaul and created a third tier, the Oregon Public Service Retirement Plan.
+In 2003, the Legislature gave PERS a major overhaul and created the Oregon Public Service Retirement Plan.
 Over time, as more people retire under the OPSRP plan and fewer retire under Tier One/Tier Two, employers’ PERS costs will go down.

 Becoming a PERS member

-To become a PERS member, an employee must complete a “trial period” of employment that satisfies these rules:
+To become a PERS member, an employee must complete a wait time (aka waiting time, waiting period, or trial period) of employment that satisfies these rules:

-• Six months of uninterrupted service (i.e., no break in service for 30 or more consecutive working days).
+• Six months of uninterrupted service (i.e., no break in service of 30 or more consecutive working days).

 • The employee is still working for the same employer at the end of the six-month period.